-- Get a PCR test (test that is sent to a lab) to check if they have coronavirus as soon as possible.
+- Get a PCR test (test that is sent to a lab) to check if they have COVID-19 as soon as possible

 - You, your child and anyone else you live with should stay at home and not have visitors until you get the test result – only leave your home to have the test.

 Anyone in your childcare or support bubble should also stay at home if your child has been in close contact with them since their symptoms started or during the 48 hours before they started.

 What is a support bubble?

 A support bubble is where someone who lives alone (or just with their children) can meet people from 1 other household.

 Find out more about making a support bubble with another household on GOV.UK.

 Important: Help from NHS 111

 Get help from NHS 111 if you're worried about your child or not sure what to do.